MrMiM-tfe/send-embed-discord.js/README.md

 author_icon: https://cdn.discordapp.com/embed/avatars/0.png
 ```

-# FAQ

 ## How do I do multiline embeds?

 The same way you do it normally with `Shift + Enter`.

-## It's not working and I don't know why!?

-Create an issue with all the details you can give and I will respond as soon as possible.